fibricheck/flutter-camera-sdk/README.md

 ---
 description: >-
-  The camera SDK is a PPG recording module that you can use in combination with the FibriCheck Javascript SDK.
+  The camera SDK is a PPG recording module that you can use in combination with the FibriCheck Flutter SDK.
 This page help you to get started with this module.
 ---